The Unique Opportunity

-The Ansel Adams Gallery is thrilled to offer its collectors, friends and fellow art lovers, a chance to participate in a unique opportunity.
-From time to time on our website, we will be featuring a never-before-printed image from one of our distinguished Gallery artists at a discounted price, prior to its availability within the general market place.
+This year, Horsetail Fall (the Firefall) was in rare, spectacular form.
+And to celebrate, we are thrilled to offer collectors, friends and fellow art lovers, a chance to purchase a never-before-printed image from the event by one of our distinguished Gallery artists at a discounted price, prior to its availability within the general market place.

-This month, we have arranged to present a platinum print from the great Rondal Partridge (1917-2015): “Ansel Adams in the High Sierra."
-While Rondal's original price for this print was $2,500, you can now add one to your private collection for 40% off the initial retail price.
-Each photograph was hand made by Mr. Partridge in 2002 -- prior to his passing -- printed to current archival standards, signed and numbered, as well as mounted, matted and ready for framing.
-The edition for this print was completed at a total of 100, of which 50 remain.
-The time to purchase will begin at 9:00 AM Pacific Time on Monday, July 11th, and will expire upon the close of business, Sunday, June July18th at 6:00 PM.
-Once the offer has expired, we anticipate an order fulfillment time of approximately four weeks to ensure the quality of each individual order.
-This rare offer is available for a very limited time, after which, the print will return to full price.
+Michael Frye stood alone in the woods and away from the crowds beneath a cloud shrouded sky, camera and tripod ready, waiting for any suggestion of light.
+And when the moment arrived, Michael knew he was witnessing a unique Yosemite moment when every imaginable photographic variable falls into seamless place and the immortal image is made; the result, was "Sunset over Yosemite Valley" which we are offering here at our special price in the sizes 13x20 (matted to 22x28), 15x24 (matted to 24x32) and 20x30 (matted to 30x40).
+While Michael's original prints normally sell in these sizes up to $750, you can now add one to your private collection for 25% off the initial retail price.
+Each photograph is made by Mr. Frye, printed to current archival standards, signed and numbered, as well as mounted, matted and ready for framing.
+The time to purchase will begin at 9:00 AM Pacific Time on Monday, March 13th and will expire upon the close of business, Sunday, March 19th at 6:00 PM.
+Once the offer has expired, we anticipate an order fulfillment time of approximately four to five weeks to ensure the quality of each individual order.
+This inaugural printing offer is available for a very limited time, after which, the print will return to full price.

 Email our curator, Evan Russel, at firstname.lastname@example.org if you have any additional questions about the prints or shipping.